 Specializing in the creation of custom visuals for live music performances.

 Welcome to my portfolio site!
 I am a Seattle-based video artist with a focus on creating custom, one-of-a-kind visuals for live music performances.
-My creative process requires that I wear many hats, including filmmaker, editor, projection crew, and documentarian of the live show.
+My creative process involves filming original footage, transforming it into abstractions edited to match the dynamics of each song, then projecting during the live music performance.
 I've also taken the visuals on the road, where I learned that touring is a hard job.
-But, I didn't mind rouging it (no tour bus yet).
+But, I didn't mind rouging it.
 Moving forward, I will be experimenting with live mixing and exploring how projection mapping can be incorporated, which makes me excited for the future.

 I've been fortunate to have had clients put their complete trust in me for the creative vision, which has allowed for a lot of great experimentation.
 Trial and error is where you find the good stuff!
 I've stuck a GoPro camera on the side of a canoe and on the hood of a car (J GRGRY's "Erase the Shore" and "Floodlands", HWOIG's "Nightshade").
 Created an animation from a single image (HWOIG's "Magazina").
 Put a pint glass over the lens of my camera and filmed Christmas lights (J GRGRY's "Rare Poisons").
 Set up my camera in the middle of a merry-go-round in my neighborhood playground to film the rotating trees and streetlights (J GRGRY's "Rolodex").
 Positioned a small spotlight on some dandelions at night and filmed the seeds gradually being blown away (J GRGRY's "Ships").
 Stumbled upon a small palm at the corner of a busy intersection dancing in the wind while rays of sun bounced through its fronds, which became visuals for HWOIG's "Paralyzer".
 You never know when creative inspiration will strike.